Senators warn more visas are urgently needed for Afghans who aided the US in the war

 “Congress’ inaction to honor our commitments not only undermines our national conscience but erodes the very principles America claims to stand for,” said Shawn VanDiver, a Navy veteran and head of #AfghanEvac, a coalition supporting Afghan resettlement efforts.
 “It’s high time Congress proves its integrity is more than just lip service; our Afghan allies deserve nothing less.”

 It's up to Congress to set the cap on the number of visas available under the program.
-But when that cap is reached, Congress has had to go back periodically to increase the number of visas available.
+But when that cap is reached, lawmakers have had to go back periodically to increase the number of visas available.

 Andrew Sullivan, the director of advocacy for No One Left Behind, which advocates for SIV applicants, said they’re down to roughly 7,000 visas left and if the State Department keeps approving visas at the current rate, they could run out of visas by the end of summer.